-Many of these activities can be enhanced by the aid of a computer, but why bother if the lesson and learning takes place just fine without it?
+Many of these activities can be enhanced through the lens of a screen, but why bother if the lesson and learning takes place just fine without it?
 And often the machine adds a level of frustration.

 Why have a screen "lens" between a child and reality?
-There are already lots of screens in a child's day, television, cellphones for example.
+There are alread too many screens in a child's day.
 A computer screen filters out the acrid inhale of a science experiment and the scratchy feel of quill on parchment.
 It reduces a warm summer day to a flat live-streamed facsimile; and the spiritual resonance a live loon to a mechanical replication.

 When exactly is the computer the perfect tool for learning?